soupslurpr/BeauTyXT/CONTRIBUTING.md

 When trying to implement a feature, please make sure to discuss the planned implementation in the issue for the feature and get approval from @soupslurpr before working on it to ensure it meets the project's requirements.

 New features will not be implemented in OldTyXT, which is the name of the current implementation of BeauTyXT.
-NewTyXT will be a rewrite that aims to completely overhaul everything to be more robust.
+NewTyXT will be a rewrite that aims to completely overhaul everything to be more robust by following Android app development best practices.

 NewTyXT must have a solid foundation before more features are built into it.